ThatGuyJamal/statistics-hub-oss/planned.md

 - [x] Fix ping command latency bug for slash command.
 Not showing discord api info

+- [x] Fix mute and unmute command permission and error handling.

 - [ ] Send an hour interval of stats from the db to the channel for logging and growth of the bot API

-- [ ] Add premium plugin for the bot.
+- [ ] Add premium config plugin for the bot.
 This will allow users to get more benefits such as more custom commands, and premium commands only.

 - [ ] Redo help command with categories and information pointing to the documentation.